abhinavprkash/ProfEssence-AI/README.md

 After the first semester, many students struggle to choose courses that align with their competencies and future goals.
 With over 50+ available courses, researching each syllabus, analyzing professor reviews, and assessing compatibility can be daunting.

 ### **Solution**
-ProfGPT simplifies the course selection process by combining **LangChain** with **GPT-3.5** and data from RateMyProfessor and Reddit to provide tailored course recommendations.
+ProfEssence-AI simplifies the course selection process by combining **LangChain** with **GPT-3.5** and data from RateMyProfessor and Reddit to provide tailored course recommendations.
 Students receive suggestions based on their abilities and preferences, streamlining course registration and enhancing the overall academic experience.

 ## 🎯 **Features**
 - **Personalized course suggestions**: Tailored recommendations based on the student's preferences and academic strengths.